adambaumeister/sbsml/spec/spec.md

 Describing the above, including those cases, in SBSML would look like this;

 ```
+- How to Bake a Cake -

 --- Making the Cake ---
 1. Add the packet mix
 2. Add the milk
 3. Whip the mix
 4. Bake for 20 minutes
 IF: Oven too hot!
-DO: Turn Oven Down
+THEN: Turn Oven Down
 IF: Oven too cold!
-DO: Turn oven up
+THEN: Turn Oven up
 THEN: Make the icing

--- Turn Oven Down --
+--- Turn Oven Down ---
 1. Turn the temperature dial anti-clockwise

--- Turn oven up --
+--- Turn oven up ---
 1. Turn the temperature dial clockwise

--- Make the icing --
+--- Make the icing ---
 1. Add the icing
 2. Melt some butter
 3. Add the butter